-The practice is owned by a partnership and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
+Care Quality Commission as the registered manager.
 Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at Harrow Road Dental Practice is one of the principal dentists.
+The registered manager at Campbell Dental Health is one of the principal dentists.

-On the day of inspection, we collected 45 CQC comment cards filled in by patients and spoke with three other patients.
+On the day of inspection, we collected 34 CQC comment cards filled in by patients.

-During the inspection we spoke with two dentists, two dental nurses and two receptionists.
-We checked practice policies and procedures and other records about how the service is managed.
+During the inspection we spoke with three dentists, three dental nurses, one dental hygiene therapist and three receptionists.
+We looked at practice policies and procedures and other records about how the service is managed.